Local Routing in Sparse and Lightweight Geometric Graphs: Routing on the Light Graph

 \section{Routing on the Light Graph}

-In order to route on $\mathcal{LMBDG}(V)$, we store an edge at each of its endpoints when it is excluded.
-Specifically, let $uv$ be some excluded edge, at $u$ (and $v$) we store $uv$, along with one bit to indicate whether the starting edge of the $(1+1/r)$-path is the edge clockwise or counterclockwise to $uv$.
+In order to route on $\mathcal{LMBDG}(V)$, we store edge-data at each of its endpoints when it is excluded.
+Specifically, let $uv$ be some excluded edge; at $u$ (and $v$) we store $uv$, along with one bit to indicate whether the starting edge of the $(1+1/r)$-path is the edge clockwise or counterclockwise to $uv$.

 \begin{observation} $\mathcal{LMBDG}(V)$ stores $O(1)$ words of information at each vertex. \end{observation}

 To route on $\mathcal{LMBDG}(V)$, we simulate the routing algorithm on $\mathcal{MBDG}(V)$.
 When this algorithm would follow an excluded edge $uv$ at $u$, we store $v$ and the orientation of the face path from $uv$ at $u$ in memory.
 Then, until $v$ is reached, take the edge that is clockwise or counterclockwise to the edge arrived from, in accordance with the orientation stored.
 Once $v$ is reached, we proceed with the next step of the routing algorithm on $\mathcal{MBDG}(V)$.